lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 # Open GIS and the geoeweb
 <div align="right">by lassegs with reveal.js</div>

 ---
 A presentation to the tune of the [Cantina theme](https://www.youtube.com/watch?v=kCGPt3XFxJk).

-This is the story of GIS and web maps from a free software and open source perspective.
+This is the story of GIS and web maps from a free software praxis perspective.
 The set up borrows some elements Star Wars, for the lulz.

 + 10:15 Story time
 + 11:00 Recess